RedisAI/RedisAI/README.md

 ```

 ## Running tests
-Tests are in the works, there's just a check script.
+Tests are in the works, there's just a check script (requires Python 3.6.x)
 Make sure the server is running, then
 ```
 cd examples/models